vaulot/Paper-2021-Vaulot-metapr2/readme.md

 Vaulot, D., Sim, C.W.H., Ong, D., Teo, B., Biwer, C., Jamy, M., Lopes Dos Santos, A., 2022. metaPR2: a database of eukaryotic 18S rRNA metabarcodes with an emphasis on protists.
 Molecular Ecology Resources submitted.

-Scripts and data
+## Scripts and data

 /R : scripts to produce figures
-/ data : data necessary for figures
+/data : data necessary for figures
 /R_processing : script to process fastqz files using the dada2 R package